Imagine the following scenario.

 Here’s how I respond to a spec work requests.

-When starting out as a designer, it may be tempting to undercharge, but by doing so you’ll find yourself working with clients who don’t appreciate your value.
-More often than not, this will lead to hour after hour of revisions before a suitable design is reached — if at all.
+When starting out as a designer, it may be tempting to undercharge, but by doing so you’ll find yourself working with clients who don’t appreciate the value of your work.
+More often than not, this will lead to hour after hour, day after day of revisions, where ultimately your client is the designer.